BlueBrain/sonata-extension/source/sonata_config.rst

                                                   * `neuromodulatory`

                                                Default is `chemical`.
-   spatial_index_dir              Optional     Path to the directory containing the spatial index files.
+   spatial_synapse_index_dir      Optional     Path to the directory containing the spatial index files.
                                                Only for `chemical` edge populations.
    ============================== ============ ==========================================